 - Strangling or suffocating someone – It’s a serious crime to assault someone by strangling or choking them around the throat or neck, or by suffocating them through blocking off air to their mouth or nose.
 The person can be jailed for up to seven years for this.

 Bail restrictions for people charged with family violence offences

 When the police or a judge are deciding whether to release on bail a person who’s been charged with a family violence offence, the main factor is the need to protect the victim and other family members.
 If they do grant bail, they can impose any conditions on the bail that they think are needed to protect the victim and family (like where the person charged is allowed to go).
-For information about bail generally, see the chapter “The criminal courts”.
+For information about bail generally, see: “Bail: Being released while your case is ongoing”.

-There are also special bail rules if someone is charged with breaching a family violence protection order: see in this chapter “Breaches of protection orders: When the other person doesn’t obey the order”.
+There are also special bail rules if someone is charged with breaching a Family Violence Protection Order (see: “Breaches of Protection Orders: When the other person doesn’t obey the order”).

 No-contact conditions while remanded in custody

 If a person charged with family violence offences is going to be held in prison (“remanded in custody”) while waiting for their case to be heard, the judge can impose no-contact conditions, banning them from having any contact with the victim or any other person.
 These conditions are given to the prison where the person is held, and will override their right to receive visitors, send and receive mail, and make phone calls.
 If they breach these conditions, the breach can be entered in the permanent court record and considered later if the person applies for bail.

 It’s a crime to use violence or threats or intimidation to force you into a marriage, even if the marriage doesn’t formally happen or isn’t a type of marriage legally recognised in New Zealand.
 The penalty is a jail term of up to five years.